Understanding Machine Unlearning Through the Lens of Mode Connectivity: Results

-\paragraph{MCU uncovers mechanistic (dis)similarity between unlearning methods} Mode connectivity reflects whether two minimizers are mechanistically similar--reside in a shared region of the loss landscape--often indicating shared inductive biases or similar optimization behavior~\citep{pmlr-v202-lubana23a}.
-With Rand setting on TOFU, smooth MCU curves occur between GA and GD, NPO when $|D_f| = 1\%$, indicating that GD and NPO are essentially running GA.
-This is likely because unlearning just $|D_f| = 1\%$ does not have significant effect on preserving performance on the large $|D_r|$.
-Therefore unlearning $|D_f|$ dominants the optimization process.
-As $|D_f|$ varies, the similarity may change.
-RL and GD are much similar when $|D_f|=5\%$, while becoming dissimilar again when $|D_f|=10\%$.

-\paragraph{Same low-loss manifold can yield different performance} While MCU confirms that two unlearning solutions lie in a connected low-loss region, this does not always translate to similar performance acorss all evaluation metrics.
-For examples, with BT on DDI, we observe stable accuracy on $D_f$ along the MCU curve, but significant fluctuations in ZRF, Figure~\ref{fig:fig3}.
-This shows a limitation of current evaluation protocols for unlearning and motivates the need for richer and intrinsic evaluation on model parameters~\citep{hong2024intrinsic}.\looseness-1
+This behavior demonstrates that although residing in the same basin with similar loss, the unlearning behaviors can differ significantly in different functional dimensions, particularly for privacy related metrics.
+This also shows a limitation of current evaluation protocols for unlearning and motivates the need for richer and intrinsic evaluation on model parameters~\citep{hong2024intrinsic}.\looseness-1

-\paragraph{MCU reflects stability of unlearning methods} The distinct patterns of MCU can be attributed to the stability of each unlearning method.
-RL and NPO have certain instability on LLM unlearning~\citep{fan2024simplicity}.
-With these methods, both linear and quadratic loss landscape of $D_f$ is more irregular, Figures~\ref{fig:tofu-rand}--\ref{fig:tofu-fo-so}.
-This instability can be more prominent with SO optimization (Figure~\ref{fig:tofu-rand-so}), but alleviated with CL (Figure~\ref{fig:tofu-rand-cl}), indicating that training dynamics influence not just performance but also the shape of the loss surface.

-\paragraph{Unlearning method may be insufficient to find MCU} In some cases, linear MCU exists while quadratic MCU yields much worse curves, see Figure~\ref{fig:cls-rand} BT method.
-This is because quadratic MCU requires the underlying unlearning method to find the curve, where some methods fall short during optimization.
-We observe this phenomenon on BT most frequently, which indicates that BT suffer from significant computation cost and low convergence speed.

-\paragraph{Different forget sets induce different loss landscapes} We notice that for the same task, different forget sets can yield completely different loss landscapes, which suggests increasing divergence between the solutions and less overlap in the loss-loss regions.